Tuesday, April 14, 2009

 Adam: Really?

 Tony: Hell, yes.
 (Pause) On the bright side, I met Melissa, socialised at your home, and eventually moved in.
 It changed my life no end.
-Couldn’t live without Melissa, or the “townhouse.”
+Couldn’t live without Melissa, or the 'townhouse', or my job for that matter.
 (Pause) Anyway, enough about me.

 Awkward pause.